vc64web/virtualc64web/README.md

 ![alt Logo](http://www.dirkwhoffmann.de/software/images/banner-vcweb3.jpg)

 ## info
+this project aims to build a fancy, cool and stylish version of dirks VirtualC64 emulator with pure HTML5 techniques for desktop browsers and touch devices like phones and tablets ...

 The base is a copy of virtualC64 without its usual mac GUI in v3.4b1 master branch March 3 2020 latest commit point fe1629c

 ## try and feel it here
 https://dirkwhoffmann.github.io/virtualc64web/